Lauryn Hill: Musical impact

 With her solo music and work with Fugees, Hill is often credited as the artist who popularized the technique of blending rap and melodic singing together into one single song, sometimes referred to as melodic rap; this has since become popular, with many modern artists like Beyoncé, Drake, Nicki Minaj and Kanye West emulating it.
 Writing for The Ringer, author Musa Okwonga wrote "Decades before the ubiquity of the MC who could also croon, she could channel the greatness of Nina Simone and Rakim in the same set."
-In Complex, Andy Gee commented that "the modern music landscape is dominated by artists like Drake and Nicki Minaj, who fall in the Lauryn Hill archetype as traditionalist-appeasing MCs who have records where they’re singing their hearts out."
+In Complex, Andy Gee commented that "the modern music landscape is dominated by artists like Drake and Nicki Minaj, who fall in the Lauryn Hill archetype as traditionalist-appeasing MCs who have records where they're singing their hearts out."
 XXL argued that "she set the bar high, not just for woman creators, but for anyone who wanted to rap or sing."

 Former RIAA president Hilary Rosen, recognized Hill as a leading contributor to the blurring of lines that distinguished hip hop and R&B. Minaj alluded to Hill's impact on melodic rap on the song "Can Anybody Hear Me", where she mentions that prior to fame, Def Jam Recordings wouldn't sign her because she wanted to integrate rapping and singing on her album, but the record label told her she "wasn't Lauryn Hill".
 Lizzo who started her career as a rapper, later incorporated singing into her debut record.
 She stated in an interview in 2018, "I was always afraid of being a singer, but then when I heard Lauryn Hill, I was like, maybe I can do both", further adding that her debut album drew influence from The Miseducation of Lauryn Hill, "rapping, singing, being political".
 According to Da Brat, Hill's "sound shifted the whole game".

-Billboard asserted in its 'The Lauryn Hill Effect' column that her early success was considered to be a breakthrough for female rappers.
-Author Nelson George noted, "the presence of women is increasing.
-The "Lauryn effect" is going to be very profound"; while Missy Elliott also added that "women are taking a stand and trying to get their foot in everything.
-Once the door's open for one, it's open for the next woman.
-Latifah opened the door for doing TV, and she might have opened it for Brandy.
+In 1999, Billboard considered Hill's success to be a breakthrough for female rappers, which resulted in a brief increase of female rappers in the music industry at the time, that the publication dubbed 'The Lauryn Hill Effect'.
+Author Nelson George noted, "the presence of women is increasing"; while Missy Elliott also added that "Latifah opened the door for doing TV, and she might have opened it for Brandy.
 Now, it's open for everybody.
 This is just the beginning".

-In 1999, a public survey was conducted by MTV, which directly impacted its programming.
+That same year, a public survey was conducted by MTV, which directly impacted its programming.
 In the survey, she was ranked the most respected solo artist, and placed among the acts that participants thought best defined their generation; with former Viacom executive Todd Cunningham referring to Hill as a "massive phenomenon".
 Music journalist Danyel Smith credited Hill with reviving the hip hop genre, following the murders of The Notorious B.I.G. and Tupac Shakur.